apeterson91/website/content/post/concentration_parameter_two/concentration_parameter_two.md

 In the Curious Case of the Collapsing Concentration Parameter: Part I, I described the Dirichlet Process (DP), some brief historical papers involved with its development, how it is most commonly used, and one specific peculiarity surrounding the concentration parameter's behavior that arose in a simple simulation.
-In part II I'm going to unpack more of the mystery behind why this collapse occurs, computationally and set the stage for our foray into the literature to discover who else has written on this subject.
+In part II I'm going to unpack more of the mystery behind why this collapse occurs computationally and set the stage for our foray into the literature to discover who else has written on this subject.
 There's a bit more math in this post, so buckle up.

 ## Computation

 If you recall, we had a very simple simulation, in which we wanted to see if our DP model could recover the simulated mixture components.
-However, in the course of examining our models' results we found that $\alpha$ the DP's concentration parameter had collapsed at zero.
+However, in the course of examining our models' results we found that $\alpha$, the DP's concentration parameter, had collapsed at zero.
-Why did the infamous concentration parameter,$\alpha$, collapse?
+Why did it collapse?
 Well a simple look into the blocked [gibbs sampler](https://en.wikipedia.org/wiki/Gibbs_sampling) algorithm used to estimate $\alpha$ is a good place to start.

 While I would encourage a full derivation of the posterior with an arbitrary prior if you're interested, we can use the case in which a [conjugate](https://en.wikipedia.org/wiki/Conjugate_prior) gamma prior is used (with shape and rate parameters) as shown in [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/).